Update: the video for this talk was posted on the WMC blog, which means you can go watch it now.

 I shot two more festivals that summer, with that line in, and on my way to one, I met up with my dad for lunch.
 And he said, “you know, most people in your situation just wouldn’t work.”
 He didn’t say it in like a, concerned father, “this is a really bad idea” sort of tone though, it was more like this kind of thing.

 My parents are very supportive of my shenanigans.
 So you can sub out “your situation” for all kinds of things that are maybe more applicable to you.
 Most people with kids wouldn’t go freelance, most people wouldn’t start a business when they have a perfectly good day job, most people wouldn’t sell their car to get a record pressed, most people wouldn’t.
 And most people would say that they can’t, but that’s not the truth.
 There’s a cost to everything – maybe it’s money, or it’s time, or it’s having your parents continually ask when you’re going to get a real job and telling all of their friends that you’re “in computers” – and you should know what your plan’s gonna cost you.
 Because you have to commit to that.
 Maybe it turns out you don’t want it that badly, and that’s fine.
-You’re allowed to not want it that much, but don’t tell me you can’t.
+You’re allowed to not want it that much.

 There’s really nothing stopping you, except that opportunity cost.
 I hear a lot of “oh, I’d love to make posters” or “I’d love to do t-shirts” and I’ve said that kind of thing myself, but there’s this idea in your head that if a client doesn’t hire you for it then you just can’t do that.

 Winston Smith used to make posters for bands that didn’t exist.
 You know how you’ll say a weird phrase and think, “that’d be a good name for a band,” well he’d make flyers out of them.
 It’d just say “Friday” on it and have an address that didn’t exist.
 If you want to draw posters, draw some posters.
 Nobody’s stopping you.